 Some plants are chosen as much for the structural beauty of their limbs as for their foliage.
 After the leaves fall, these plants really stand out.

-The Coral Bark maple has beautiful red winter twigs which are the attraction with this fine Japanese maple.
+The Coral Bark maple is such a plant.
+It has beautiful red winter twigs which are the attraction with this fine Japanese maple.
 The bark on the new twigs turns bright coral red after the leaves fall and contrasts wonderfully against snow, sky, or grass.
-The tree requires good drainage and partial shade.

 Photos by Marc Schreiber